Westchester wins 90th edition of the Stoddard Trophy competition

 John Schob Jr. of the Huntington Crescent Club shot a round of 2-under-par 69 on the Black Course at Bethpage State Park on Monday, August 3rd to lead the 2015 Michael Hebron Amateur Championship by 5 shots after one round of play.
-The second and final round will be played on Tuesday.
 For complete Day One results, click here.

 The LIGA Mourns the Passing of Past President Joe Cantwell (March 30, 1930- July 26, 2015)